 These cold winter months are perfect for hearty, comforting meals!
 One of my favorite comfort foods, that reminds me of my childhood, is sweet and savory pies!
 My Mini Heart Shaped Cranberry Hand Pies are an easy and festive dessert recipe to go with Valentine’s Day dinner!

-I am so thankful that, despite a few arguments to eat the tomatoes in my salad (the one food I despised as a child), and sometimes seeming annoyed when my parents asked what I learned in school that day, that family dinner time was top priority for my family.
+I am so thankful that, despite a few arguments to eat the tomatoes in my salad, and sometimes seeming annoyed when my parents asked what I learned in school that day, that family dinner time was top priority for my family.
 In fact, I loved every minute of it!

-Dinner time for our family never lacked interesting conversation, as we poured over some of the simplest meals.
-If my Mom was cooking it was usually Lemon Pepper Chicken or spaghetti and if it was up to my Dad it was tomato soup or savory pot pies.
+Dinner time for our large family never lacked interesting conversation, as we poured over some of the simplest meals.
+If my Mom was cooking, it was usually Lemon Pepper Chicken or spaghetti and if it was up to my Dad it was tomato soup or savory pot pies.

 Like I said, this winter weather is sure making me feel nostalgic!